Bread Dad

 • Lightly beat eggs.

-• Add sour cream, mashed bananas, eggs, oil, vanilla extract & sugar into a large mixing bowl.
+• Add mashed bananas, sour cream, oil, eggs, vanilla extract & sugar into a large mixing bowl.
 Stir until fully mixed.

 • Mix in the remaining ingredients (except the chopped nuts).
 Stir until the batter is fully mixed.